Combodo/iTop/readme.txt

     -----------------
 Bruno Bonfils for his guidance about LDAP and authentication.
 Randall Badilla Castro for the Spanish translation.
-Jonathan Lucas and David Gumbel from ITOMIG Gmbh, for the German translation.
+Jonathan Lucas, Stephan Rosenke and David Gümbel from ITOMIG GmbH, for the German translation.
 Christian Lempereur and Olivier Fouquet for their feedbacks.
 Everaldo Coelho and the Oxygen Team for their wonderful icons.
 The JQuery team and the all the jQuery plugins authors for developing such a powerful library.